 Though I did get a bunch of video clips of the safari as the eagles caught the fish, which you can watch here:

 Which reminds me: if you’re considering visiting Lofoten in December you probably have the same concern I did – will there be enough light to see anything in December?

 In fact, I’ve now visited Lofoten in January, March, June, and December, and I think my favorite times to visit were December and January!
 The light is so beautiful, there are fewer tourists, and at night I could spot the northern lights.
 Plus the mountains are so beautiful covered in snow.

-Jann has been working as a guide in Lofoten for over thirty years, and for him sustainable tourism is all about teaching people.
-So we spent the beginning of the evening in front of his laptop, where he gave the best explanation I’ve heard for what is actually happening when we see the Northern Lights.
+My guide has been working as a guide in Lofoten for over thirty years, and for him sustainable tourism is all about teaching people.
+So we spent the beginning of the evening in front of his laptop, where he gave the best explanation I’ve heard for what is actually happening when we see the northern lights.
 Like, I had read so much about the aurora in the past and sort of knew that it had something to do with sun particles and magnetic forces, but now I finally actually understand what’s going on.

 And why does it matter?
-You can much more effectively chase the Northern Lights if you actually know what’s going on up in the sky.
+You can much more effectively chase the northern lights if you actually know what’s going on up in the sky.
 He then showed me the different websites he uses to measure the likelihood of us seeing the aurora, as well as the best spots to look for it.
-It sort of felt like I was taking a mini training in becoming a Northern Lights tour guide myself – which is good news for any of my friends wanting to visit me in Northern Norway in the winter just saying, guys.
+It sort of felt like I was taking a mini training in becoming a northern lights tour guide myself.

 Update: in fact, after another year living in northern Norway I’ve become such a northern lights expert that I’ve released my own northern lights guide so that you can have the best chances possible to see the aurora on your trip up north!